Should Agencies Be Called Agencies?

 And that very few actually think much about the legal implications of the word agency.
 They view advertising agencies as providers of an increasingly broad range of helpful services.
 And not infrequently they use that dreaded word “vendor” when categorizing advertising agencies.

-However, as a recent Forrester study points out, many senior executives consider advertising agencies excellent at creating and placing advertising but not as strong as they should be in digital and other forms of new media.
+However, as a Forrester study points out, many senior executives consider advertising agencies excellent at creating and placing advertising but not as strong as they should be in big data digital and other forms of new media.

 These important influences apparently believe that advertising agencies as a group have not embraced non-traditional ways of influencing customer behavior as quickly or effectively as they would like.
 And this has opened their consideration to providers outside the traditional advertising agency category.